CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3B - Moons.md

 ```math
 M = \frac{2\pi}{T}\cdot t
 ```
 Where $t$ was measured from the time of periapsis.
 However, when dealing with moons, the periapsis would have moved by the time the moon makes an orbit.
-Thus, the $T$ used in the formula for $M$ cannot be just the simple $T$ calculated from $15$, which is just the time it takes for the moon to reach the same location (longitude or right ascension) again.
+Thus, the $T$ used in the formula for $M$ cannot be just the simple $T$ calculated from $15$, which is just the (average) time it takes for the moon to reach the same location (longitude or right ascension) again.
 (This period is called the *sidereal period*.)
 To account for the fact that the periapsis has moved, we need a new period, and this is called the *anomalistic period* (as it is the period of repetition of the anomalies).
 It can be calculated as such:
 ```math
 T_A = \frac{T_S T_{\dot\varpi}}{T_{\dot\varpi} - T_S}\tag{53}
 ```